zaneousryan/a3h-ponorez-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.5.10 =
-* Fixed saving and updating plugin functionality bugs.
+* Fixed saving, updating plugin functionality, and upgrades on single activity bugs.

 = 3.5.9 =
 * Added ability to have up to 14 booking forms on a single page.